Beginners Yoga | The Best Eight Poses to Start Your Yoga Journey

 The Mountain Pose

-The Mountain Pose is a great pose for boosting self-confidence, as it improves balance, stability and helps you to feel grounded.
-It also helps to increase your sense of self-worth and confidence.
+The Mountain Pose is a yoga practice for boosting self-confidence, as it improves balance, stability and helps you to feel grounded.
+It also helps to increase your sense of self-worth, confidence and is a great yoga pose for beginners, It also is a great yoga therapy for breathing exercises.

 The Mountain Pose is a standing pose that is used to improve balance and stability.
 It is one of the most basic poses in yoga and can be done by beginners.